clearpathrobotics/rg2_ros/README.md

 This package contains meshes for the RG2 gripper authored by Sharath Jotawar as part of the now-archived ur10_rg2_ros package, available here: https://github.com/sharathrjtr/ur10_rg2_ros

+The main body of the hand extends along the X-axis.
+The Left and Right fingers match the labels on the physical gripper, and the coordinate frames of the fingertips are rotated to match these same labels.

+For simplicity the hand's joints are not fully modelled; on the real gripper the first finger links are compound joints that have expanding segments physically keep the fingertips in alignment.
+This package treats all 4 finger joints as independent revolute joints.
+The driver is responsible for pubishing the underlying joint angles.

+Note that the physical hand supports setting independent default angles for each fingertip.
+At present this is not supported; the URDF and driver both assume that the fingertip angles are set to 0 and that the fingers always move in a synchronized fashion.

 rg2_ft_driver